Frequently asked questions about Homesitters

 What if someone else is going to be present during the homesit?

 Normally it is not our policy to accept responsibility for a property where other people are resident during our assignment – the security of the property and its contents is lessened if more than one person has responsibility for opening windows and unlocking doors.
 However, we are happy to discuss special arrangements if we are given full details at time of booking.
-We can, for example, usually provide companionship – and discreet supervision – for fit older people in self-contained accommodation.
 We do not offer nursing care, nor can we provide anything which could be construed as ‘caring’.

 Should you anticipate workmen being present during our assignment, it is essential that you brief us at the time of booking.
 With full details of any extra duties and the likely disruption to the household, we can usually provide a suitable homesitter.